Superpan1/Linux-QT/readme.txt

-hah  this is my first project pushed to github, i will keep on upload my code for learing!
+This is my first project pushed to github, i will keep on upload my code for learning!
+Aha